ustwo/recipe-book/contribute.md

 >
 > Extended description:

+So be a sport and add nice summary and description.
+Feeling creative?
+[Emojis](http://www.emoji-cheat-sheet.com/) to the recue.

+:warning:

+Too many emojis make :crying_cat_face:

-Now press the Commit button, it should appear now below under ```Unsynced Commits```.
+So, almost there.
+You have selected your files, added a summary and a description of your changes, now press the Commit button.
+You commit (change) should appear now under ```Unsynced Commits```.

-Last step!
-Press the Sync button… et voila!
-You have published your first recipe.
+Last step: press the Sync button… et voila!
+You have published your first recipe!